Clayun/coi-realm/README.md

 `Before you fork this repo,i hope you can read CHINESE（中文）.
 Then you can read the code notes.  `

-This project's object is make a common AI in minecraft.
+This is a new branch for RTS Game.
-Programmers can use this API to create AI very easily.

-There are three Example AI in project.
+There are three AI in project.

 This plugin is dependent by `CitizensAPI`.
 All dependents are in `libs` folder.